openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 ---
 # Running the PipelineRun

-The user flow looks like this :

-- A user create a `Pull Request` (or `Merge Request` in Gitlab).

-- Pipelines as Code picks the event and matches to a Repo CRD installed on the cluster.
+Pipelines as Code will run any PipelineRuns committed to the default branch of the repo when the specified events occur on the repo.

-- The user is allowed to run the CI if :
+For example, if a PipelineRun on the default branch has the annotation `pipelinesascode.tekton.dev/on-event: "[pull_request]"`, it will run whenever a pull request event occurs.

+Pipelines as Code will also run any PipelineRuns from a branch in a pull request (or merge request in Gitlab).
+For example, if you're testing out a new PipelineRun, you can create a pull request with that PipelineRun, and it will run if the following conditions are met:

+- The pull request author's PipelineRun will be run if:

-  - The user is the owner of the repository.
+  - The author is the owner of the repository.
-  - The user is a collaborator on the repository.
+  - The author is a collaborator on the repository.
-  - The user is a public member on the organization of the repository.
+  - The author is a public member on the organization of the repository.

-- If the user is sending the Pull Request is inside an OWNER file located in the repository root on the main branch (the main branch as defined in the GitHub configuration for the repo) and added to either `approvers` or `reviewers` sections like this :
+  - The pull request author is inside an OWNER file located in the repository root on the main branch (the main branch as defined in the GitHub configuration for the repo) and added to either `approvers` or `reviewers` sections.
+For example, if the approvers section looks like this:

 ```yaml
 approvers: